unrealwork/axibase-collector/jobs/docker.md

 ## Prerequisites

-- Install ATSD container on one of the Docker hosts.
-This ATSD instance will be used as a centralized repository for  container and image properties, events, and statistics collected from multiple Docker hosts in your environment.
+Install [ATSD container](../atsd-install.md) on one of the Docker hosts.

+This ATSD instance will serve as a centralized repository for container and image properties, events, and statistics collected from multiple Docker hosts in your environment.

 ## Installation